-Amendment and annotation of personal records under the FOI Act and Privacy A ct 1
+Amendment and annotation of personal records under the FOI Act and Privacy Act 1

-Comparison of FOI Act procedures and APP 13 1
+Comparison of FOI Act procedures and APP 13 .
+1

-Records that may be amended or annotated 3
+Records that may be amended or annotated .
+3

-Applies only to personal information 3
+Applies only to personal information .
+3

-Information incomplete, incorrect, out of date or misleading 4
+Information incomplete, incorrect, out of date or misleading .
+4

-Amendment of recorded opinions 5
+Amendment of recorded opinions .
+5

-Amendment or annotation contingent on prior access 5
+Amendment or annotation contingent on prior access .
+5

-How to apply for amendment or annotation 6
+How to apply for amendment or annotation .
+6

-Sending an application and providing a return address 6
+Sending an application and providing a return address .
+6

-Information which must be specified 6
+Information which must be specified .
+6

-Making amendment decisions 7
+Making amendment decisions .
+7

-The evidence on which a decision should be based 7
+The evidence on which a decision should be based .
+7

-Assessing the evidence
+Assessing the evidence Requisite weight of evidence

-Circumstances in which information was first provided 8
+Circumstances in which information was first provided

 Authenticity of documents 9

 Government records should reflect the closest approximation of the correct information

 Consequences of amendment 11

 Recording and notifying amendment decisions 12

 Notifying the applicant 12

-Implementing amendment decisions 13
+Implementing amendment decisions 1 13

 Amending paper records 13

 Amending electronic and other records 14

-Making and implementing annotation decisions 14
+Making and implementing annotation decisions1 14

-Other procedural matters 15
+Other procedural matters 1 15

-Transfer of amendment or annotation applications

-Mandatory transfer of documents from exempt agencies
+Transfer of amendment or annotation applications Mandatory transfer of documents from exempt agencies

-Transfer of applications involving multiple documents
+Transfer of applications involving multiple documents 16

-Notification of transfer
+Notification of transfer 16

 Time limits 16

-neviews and complaints 10

-R Reviews and complaints 18
+R eviews and complaints 18

 Comments on annotations .
 18

 Charges .
 18

-Authorised decision making 18
+Authorised decision making .
+18

-Acknowledging receipt
+Acknowledging receipt .
+18